serval-uni-lu/urs_phase_transitions/README.md

 attachement (CA) model.
 Moreover, the dataset is composed of `k-CNF` formulae with 75 variables and `k = 3`.
 The target modularity given to the CA model was `q = 0.3` and the number of communities was set to `c = 15`.

+Each `csv` file contains a `file` column which can be used to join the files together depending on the needs.

 ## Community

 The `community` folder contains the community attachment model